Anthony Rizzo Player Props: Yankees vs. Guardians

-Anthony Rizzo, with a slugging percentage of .316 in his past 10 games -- including one home run -- will be in action for the New York Yankees versus the Cleveland Guardians, with Tanner Bibee on the hill, May 2 at 7:05 PM ET.
+On Wednesday, Anthony Rizzo (batting .211 in his past 10 games) and the New York Yankees face the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
+First pitch is at 7:05 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Guardians.
+In his most recent game, he strung together two hits (going 2-for-4 with an RBI) against the Guardians.

 Anthony Rizzo Game Info & Props vs. the Guardians